CtrlK

 Actionability

-There is no concrete guidance whatsoever - no code examples, no validation schemas, no specific commands or patterns.
-The skill describes what it claims to do but never actually instructs how to validate request bodies.
+There is zero concrete guidance - no code examples, no validation schemas, no specific commands.
+The skill describes what it does rather than instructing how to do anything.

 1 / 3